getsolus/help-center-docs/docs/packaging/prepare-for-packaging.md

 ## Clone your forked package repository

 Create a local clone of the package repository you just forked.
-Here we are using the name `solus-packages` and cloning it into our home directoy.
+Here we are using the name `solus-packages` and cloning it into our home directory.
 The rest of the documentation will presume this structure.
 You can choose a different name and path but will have to make sure to replace it in every command that refers to the `solus-packages` directory.

 ```bash
 gh repo clone packages ~/solus-packages